 These cases were the pairs that were zero in the original association matrix, but DRSE has predicted them as one.
 For instance, the association of Trifluoperazine drug with Schizophrenia disease has been predicted despite this link was zero in the original association matrix.
 Trifluoperazine is a member of the Phenothiazines group that its main function is to inhibit the dopamine receptors in brain cells.
 It controls the effects of dopamine stimulation by obstructing dopamine receptors in the central nervous system.
 It also blocks alpha receptors and neutralizes the activity of histamine and serotonin [37].
 Another case is Nabilone drug for the treatment of Postoperative nausea and vomiting.
 In recent studies, Nabilone has been identified as a supplement to prevent Postoperative nausea and vomiting.
 It has been revealed previously to be clinically effective in treating chemotherapy-related nausea and vomiting [39].
+Therefore, these examples showed how the proposed method can accurately predict the usage of a drug with an unknown target in another disease.

 4 summary